Welcome to my review!

 But besides this wacky claim, what else makes the online money making system such a scammy honey trap, huh?

-However, before I walk you through my honest review and expose the true nature of the opportunity…
+However, before I walk you through this honest review and expose the true nature of the opportunity…

 What is Aspire Today & How Does it Work?